A little about Dogeared and the history of their employee engagement program…

 A certified B Corporation, Dogeared’s mission is rooted in using business as a force for good, a value they hire upon and that is consciously lived out by their employees (or as they call them, team members).
 As a collective, Dogeared team members are all in for supporting the organization’s core values because they are shared, and this is directly reflected in the way they run their employee engagement program.

-So how does Dogeared ensure that they’re able to offer employees an inspirational and encouraging culture that will keep them happy long-term?
+So how does Dogeared ensure that they’re able to offer an inspirational and encouraging employee experience that will keep the team happy long-term?

 It all starts during the interview process.